 This training is intended to provide entry-level workers at construction sites information about their rights, employer responsibilities, and how to file a complaint as well as how to identify, abate, avoid, and prevent job-related hazards on a job site.
 The training covers a variety of construction industry safety and health hazards which a worker may encounter.
 Training will emphasize hazard identification, avoidance control, and prevention, not OSHA standards.

 Part I topics include Introduction to OSHA, your rights as a worker, Chemical Hazard Communication, Personal Protective Equipment, & OSHA Fatality/Catastrophe report.
-Part I - Tuesday, June 13th and Wednesday, June 14th, 10:00 am - 4:00 pm
+Part I - Tuesday, June 13th, 10:00 am - 4:00 pm

 Trainer: Mike O’Donnell is the President and C.E.O. of New York Safety and Training.
 Mike has spent his career in service, safety, and teaching.
 A native New Yorker, Mike is a U.S. Naval Academy graduate and former Naval officer.
 Mike is a certified New York City Fire Safety Director, an Occupational Safety and Health Administration (OSHA) authorized outreach trainer, and a certified American Red Cross first aid/CPR instructor.
 Mike is completing a doctoral degree from St John’s University and has taught at St John’s, John Jay College of Criminal Justice, the Fashion Institute of Technology, Nassau Community College, the U.S. Merchant Marine Academy (Kings Point), and the U.S. Naval Academy (Annapolis).
 Mike is pleased to bring his extensive teaching experience to the field of occupational safety and enjoys all aspects of teaching safety management.